jorgensd/adios4dolfinx/README.md

 Compatibility with DOLFINx:

+- ADIOS4DOLFINx v0.8.1 is compatible with DOLFINx v0.8.x
 - ADIOS4DOLFINx v0.7.3 is compatible with DOLFINx v0.7.x
-- ADIOS4DOLFINx v0.8.1 is compatible with DOLFINx v0.8.x

 ### Dependencies

-The library depends on the Python-interface of [DOLFINx](https://github.com/) and an MPI-build of [ADIOS2](https://adios2.readthedocs.io/en/latest/setting_up/setting_up.html#as-package) and can therefore not be installed through PyPi, but has to be installed through Conda, Spack or from source.
+The library depends on the Python-interface of [DOLFINx](https://github.com/) and an MPI-build of [ADIOS2](https://adios2.readthedocs.io/en/latest/setting_up/setting_up.html#as-package).
+Therefore `ADIOS2` should not be install through PYPI/pip, but has to be installed through Conda, Spack or from source.

 ### Docker